measty/tiatoolbox/README.md

 conda install flask-cors

 enter command:
-python setup.py install    while in the cloned tiatoolbox top directory.
+python setup.py install
+while in the cloned tiatoolbox top directory.

 start the interface using:

-tiatoolbox visualize --img-input path\to\slides --img-input path\to\overlays
+`tiatoolbox visualize --img-input path\to\slides --img-input path\to\overlays`

 alternatively just one path can be provided; in this case it is assumed that slides and overlays are in subdirectories of that provided directory called 'slides' and 'overlays' respectively.
+Another option to start the interface is:
+`bokeh serve --show ./tiatoolbox/visualization/bokeh_app --args path\to\slides path\to\overlays`

 In the folder(s) that your command pointed to, should be the things that you want to visualize, following the conventions in the next section.